- About Homelessness

 |Ending veterans' homelessness will require an investment in permanent supportive housing, discharge services, and affordable housing.|

-However, many homeless veterans face some of the same challenges as people experiencing chronic homelessness: mental illness, substance abuse and addiction, and physical disability.
+However, numerous homeless veterans face some of the same challenges as people experiencing chronic homelessness: mental illness, substance abuse and addiction, and physical disability.
 For veterans, many of these ailments may be the result of service-induced trauma.
-As such, the first step to successfully ending homelessness among veterans is to address vulnerability factors when soldiers are discharged; VA must be prepared to assess the housing status of veterans as they leave active service and be able to follow-up afterwards.
+As such, the first step to ending homelessness among veterans is to address vulnerability factors when soldiers are discharged.